Psychoneuroimmunology: understanding the relationship between mind and body

 Important information

 The registration fee includes all applicable taxes.
-Our GST number is 82873 8880 RT0001.
-Our PST number is 1218616310.

 Refunds are not possible, unfortunately, because of the agreement with our online platform provider.